Mobility Assistance Dogs

 Mobility assistance dog responsibilities are infinite.
 Each service dog performs actions it’s trained to conduct.
 If you have a daily routine, your canine partner will learn what you need and may even look to you for their next command before you even give it.
 Typical daily tasks play a huge role in both the person’s, and the dog’s lives, and these tasks can become routine for the two.
 Although some of these tasks may become routine, the service dog will still need to be given a specific command in order to do something for their person.

-Aside from routine tasks, Mobility assistance dogs are also trained to support a handler who may have fallen and is trying to recover, get back up or get back into their wheelchair.
+Aside from routine mobility assistance dog tasks, Mobility service dogs are also trained to support a handler who may have fallen and is trying to recover, get back up or get back into their wheelchair.
 Some service dogs can help with more obscure tasks such as retrieving medicine.

 How Are Mobility Assistance Dogs Trained?